pjsegcab/scrapychallenge_pedrojuan/README.md

 __scrapy runspider dropdown_spider.py -o dropdowns.json__

 ## Output
-The output will be store in the file: __dropdowns.json__ and it will have this shape:
+The output will be store in the file: __dropdowns.json__ and it will have the following shape:
 [
 {"drop1": "A"},
 {"drop2": "C"},